qasiwe/Interview-Task/README.md

 Path counting tasks were implemented using DFS + dynamic programming traversing over the adjacency list.
 Firstly, I used BFS instead of DFS+dp, but it had worse both time and space complexities.
 BFS time and space complexity were O((E + V)^N) where N is a distance or number of stops depending on the problem.
 It was reduced to the O((E + V)*N) with DFS + dp.

-Optimal distance tasks were implemented using Dijkstra algorithm with priority queue.
+Optimal distance tasks were implemented using the Dijkstra algorithm with a priority queue.
 It is possibly the most efficient solution to this kind of problems and it has a time complexity of O(E + V*log(V)).

 ## In order to run the code:
 inside src/com/interview/task folder run: